tmgthb/Autonomous-Agents/README.md

 #### Consciousness

 I add in this section definitions, experiments and thoughts of researchers on the controversial subject of consciousness.

+In the article The Stream of Consciousness by William James (1892) defines [four characterstics of consciousness](https://webspace.ship.edu/cgboer/jamesselection.html)

+- Consciousness is persnal
+- Consciousness is in constant change
+- Personal consciousness is continuous
+- Humans pay pays attention to parts of the consciousness, while excluding others parts

 [Consciousness: Here, There but Not Everywhere](https://arxiv.org/abs/1405.7089)